-Over the past eleven years, the EU's Strategic Energy Technology (SET) Plan has evolved from a plan for change to a plan of action.
+Over the past twelve years, the EU's Strategic Energy Technology (SET) Plan has evolved from a plan for change to a plan of action.

-In the EU, the focus is on new goals to deliver this plan, on all fronts, not just the SET Plan.
-For 2030, there are now binding targets for both renewable energy (at least 32%) and energy efficiency (at least 32.5%).
-These objectives have been designed to ensure that emissions are further reduced by 45% by 2030 – a 5% increase from the target set in 1990.
+For 2030, there are now binding targets of at least 32% for renewable energy and 32.5% for energy efficiency.
+These objectives have been designed to ensure that emissions are further reduced by 45% by 2030 which is a 5% increase from the target set in 1990.

-Cooperation between relevant industrial partners, organisations and other stakeholders will also be coordinated in order to achieve a decarbonised economy.
-This collaboration between European governments, industry bodies, research organisations and the European Commission can guarantee the success of crucial breakthroughs in research, paving the way for a new generation of energy technology.
-Europe’s energy future will be reshaped also through these important partnerships.
+The collaboration between European governments, industry bodies, research organisations and the European Commission can bring breakthroughs in research paving the way for a new generation of energy technology.
+These partnerships will reshape Europe’s energy future.

-These workshops were aimed at national bodies and organisations with an interest or role in the objectives of the SET Plan.
-Key stakeholders from both public and private sectors, including representatives from ministries, academia, research institutions, and innovation laboratories were in attendance.
+The workshops were aimed at national bodies and organisations with an interest or role in the objectives of the SET Plan.
+Key stakeholders from both public and private sectors, including representatives from ministries, academia, research institutions, and innovation laboratories participated.